This document outlines the policy for allowable uses of Apache® Software Foundation trademarks by other parties.

-Apache™ trademarks, service marks, and graphics marks are symbols of the quality and community support that people have come to associate with projects of the Apache Software Foundation (ASF).
-To ensure that the use of Apache marks will not lead to confusion about our software, we must control their use in association with software and related services by other companies.
-Also, as a US based corporation, we have a legal responsibility and the authority to set guidelines for the use of our marks.
+ASF trademarks, service marks, and graphics marks are symbols of the quality and community support that people have come to associate with projects of the ASF.
+To ensure that the use of ASF marks does not lead to confusion about our software, we must control their use in association with software and related services by other organizations.
+Also, as a US based corporation, we have a legal responsibility and the authority to set policy for the use of our marks.

-The Apache Software Foundation and its software must be clearly distinguishable from any software that competes with ASF software, and from software or services by any company or individual that is not part of Apache Software Foundation.
+The Apache Software Foundation and our many software products must be clearly distinguishable from any software that competes with ASF software, and from software or services by any company or individual that is not part of the ASF.

-Our marks must not be used to disparage the Apache Software Foundation, our projects, members, sponsors, or communities, nor be used in any way to imply ownership, endorsement, or sponsorship of any ASF-related project or initiative of any kind.
+Apache Software Foundation trademarks must not be used to disparage the ASF, our projects, members, sponsors, or communities, nor be used in any way to imply ownership, endorsement, or sponsorship of any ASF-related project or initiative of any kind.
+We are a vendor-neutral organization, and an important part of our brand is that ASF projects are governed independently.

-This document is not intended to summarize the complex law of trademarks.
-It will be useful, however, to understand the following key principles:
+This section is not intended to summarize the complex law of trademarks.
+However, it may help you understand some key principles.
+More information is on our trademark resources listing.

 What is a trademark?

-These rules are generalized to describe ASF software associated with the trademark "Apache Foo", or more generally "Foo" when it is understood to refer to this specific Apache Foo software.
-Like most ASF software, this Foo software is maintained by the Apache Foo project, or by the Foo sub-project of another project, such as the "Apache Incubator" (itself an ASF trademark).
+These rules are generalized to describe ASF software associated with the trademark "Apache ProjectName", or more generally "ProjectName" when it is understood to refer to our specific Apache ProjectName software product.
+Like most ASF software, this ProjectName software is maintained by the Apache ProjectName project, or by the ProjectName sub-project of another project, such as the "Apache Incubator" (itself an ASF trademark).

-ASF's trademarks are either words (e.g., "Apache" and "Apache Foo" and "Foo") or graphic logos that are intended to serve as trademarks for that Apache software.
-The Apache feather is also an ASF trademark for Apache software which has special meaning for ASF and special rules regarding its use.
+ASF's trademarks are either words (e.g., "Apache" and "Apache ProjectName" and "ProjectName") or graphic logos that are intended to serve as trademarks for that ASF software.
+The ASF feather is also an ASF trademark for Apache software which has special meaning for ASF and special rules regarding its use.

-Within the ASF, during our product release activity and on ASF websites, we will make sure that our trademarks are marked with a (TM) or (R) symbol or shown with trademark notices where appropriate so that everyone will recognize them as ASF trademarks, and by providing a list of ASF trademarks.
+Within the ASF, during our product release activity and on ASF websites, we make sure that our trademarks are marked with a (TM) or (R) symbol or shown with trademark notices where appropriate so that everyone can recognize them as ASF trademarks.
+We provide a list of ASF trademarks, and a detailed guide on how to refer to ASF brands.

 What is nominative use?

 Anyone can use ASF trademarks if that use of the trademark is nominative.
-The "nominative use" (or "nominative fair use") defense to trademark infringement is a legal doctrine that authorizes everyone (even commercial companies) to use another person's trademark as long as three requirements are met:
+The "nominative use" (or "nominative fair use") defense to trademark infringement is a legal doctrine that authorizes everyone (even commercial companies) to use another person's trademark as long as the use meets three requirements:

-Only so much of the mark or marks may be used as is reasonably necessary to identify the product or service; and
+Only so much of the mark or marks may be used as is reasonably necessary to identify the product or service.

 The organization using the mark must do nothing that would, in conjunction with the mark, suggest sponsorship or endorsement by the trademark holder.